コンテンツにスキップ

 A world of art to visit, see and feel

-File.7 Yokohama Museum of Art "Tetsuro Komai - The Sparkling Universe on Paper" Related event "When Words are Born from Paintings"
+File.7 Yokohama Museum of Art "Tetsuro Komai - A Sparkling Universe on Paper" Related Event "When Words are Born from Paintings"

-Tetsuro Komai is one of the pioneers who brought new printmaking expression and its appeal to the Japanese art world through copperplate printing.
-However, I am personally interested in the cross-genre activity of "Experimental Workshop" in which Komai participated.
-When I heard that it was a gathering of a wide variety of talents, including composers, critics, lighting designers, photographers, engineers, and sculptors, I got excited and thought, "That's just like Ballets Russes!"
+Tetsuro Komai is one of the pioneers who brought new printmaking expression and its appeal to the Japanese art world through copperplate engraving.
+However, I am personally intrigued by the cross-genre activity of "Experimental Workshop," in which Komai participated.
+When I heard that it brought together a diverse range of talents, including composers, critics, lighting designers, photographers, engineers, and sculptors, I got excited and thought, "That's just like the Ballets Russes!"

-The Ballets Russes, which was active in Paris at the beginning of the 20th century, was a melting pot of talent that brought together ballet dancers such as Nijinsky, Cocteau, Satie, Picasso, Laurencin, and Coco Chanel.
-Who knew there was such wonderful avant-garde activity in Japan?
+The Ballets Russes, which were active mainly in Paris in the early 20th century, was a melting pot of talent, bringing together ballet dancers such as Nijinsky, Cocteau, Satie, Picasso, Laurencin, and Coco Chanel.
+Who knew such wonderful avant-garde activity existed in Japan too?

-On Saturday, November 10th, a related event was held with poet Fuzuki Yuuki as guest, so I decided to go, wanting to experience the world of art that transcends genres.
+On Saturday, November 10th, a related event was held featuring guest poet Fuzuki Yumitsu, so I decided to go and experience the world of art that transcends genres.

 * Tetsuro Komai (photo: Kiyomi Kawaguchi)

-When I visited the exhibition room before the event, the first thing that caught my eye was the portrait of Tetsuro Komai.
-Excuse me, but what a handsome man!
+When I visited the exhibition room before the event, the first thing that caught my eye was a portrait of Tetsuro Komai.
+Excuse me for saying this, but what a handsome man!

 Born in 1920 (Taisho 9) in what is now Nihonbashi, Chuo Ward, he attended Keio Kindergarten, junior high school, and high school before entering Tokyo School of Fine Arts (now Tokyo University of the Arts).
-A magnificent profile.
+What an impressive profile.
 When he was teaching at the university, he was said to have been particular about his attire, wearing "white shirts, navy blue suits, and ties."
-I can't help but think that the freedom and certain unrestrainedness of his works are probably not unrelated to the artist's upbringing.
+I can't help but think that the freedom and certain unrestrainedness of his works is likely not unrelated to the artist's upbringing.

 Then the talk and poetry reading "When words are born from pictures" began.